Cprakhar/DataWhiz/README.md

 - You can add, test, and delete connections for all four types.
 - The UI and backend both prevent duplicate connections (including protocol normalization for PostgreSQL).
-- All connection status, icons, and metadata are shown in the dashboard and sidebar.
+- All connection status, icons, and metadata (host, port, database, isConnected, lastConnected) are shown in the dashboard and sidebar.

 ## Documentation
 - [API Reference](backend/docs/api.md)